johnrcd/rovi-blog/_drafts/2024-08-31-site-themes.md

 };
 ```

+### swapping themes

 We have themes, and a way to set them, but *when* do we set them?

 The easiest option is whenever you load the page, so let's do that first.

-Put this code at the top of your JavaScript file:
+Call the `setTheme` function when the page is fully loaded:

 ```javascript
 addEventListener("DOMContentLoaded", () => {